jwagemann/jwagemann.github.io/_pages/about.md

 - Community builder
 ------
+  - *Program track Co-Chair **Posters** - [JupyterCon 2020](https://jupytercon.com/)
-I initiated the [Women in Geospatial network](https://womeningeospatial.org), a professional network for women in the geospatial domain to promote gender diversity in the geospatial field.
+  - *Co-Founder* - [Women in Geospatial network](https://womeningeospatial.org), a professional network for women in the geospatial domain to promote gender diversity in the geospatial field.
+[Join us!](bit.ly/womeningeospatial_signup)
-I am a co-founder and currently the 1st board member of the NGO [Glocal LifeLearn e.V.](https://glocal-lifelearn.org).
-We are supporting education initiatives worldwide, aiming to give disadvantaged children access to education.
+  - *Co-Founder* - [Glocal LifeLearn e.V.](https://glocal-lifelearn.org), an NGO that is supporting education initiatives worldwide, aiming to give disadvantaged children access to education.
-In 2017, I was one of the main organisers of the [OpenDataHack @ECMWF](https://www.ecmwf.int/en/learning/workshops/opendatahack-ecmwf-beyond-weather-explore-creative-uses-open-data).
-A weekend-long hackathon putting open data from Copernicus and ECMWF in the spotlight.
+  - *Organiser* - [OpenDataHack @ECMWF](https://www.ecmwf.int/en/learning/workshops/opendatahack-ecmwf-beyond-weather-explore-creative-uses-open-data), a weekend-long hackathon putting open data from Copernicus and ECMWF in the spotlight.